 Low E-Coatings and Energy Efficiency

-One additional layer of protection against heat transfer that is available to consumers, low-emissivity or “low-e” coatings, can yield a significant cost savings.
-As the US Department of Energy explains, “A low-e coating is a microscopically thin, virtually invisible, metal or metallic oxide layer deposited directly on the surface of one or more of the panes of glass.”
-According to the agency, while these coatings tack on additional 10-15% in costs, they can reduce energy loss by 30-50%!
-We’d say that is a pretty good return on investment, making low-e coatings a popular choice for home window replacement.
+One additional layer of protection against heat transfer that is available to consumers, low-emissivity or “Low-E” coatings, can yield significant cost savings.
+As the US Department of Energy explains, “A Low-E coating is a microscopically thin, virtually invisible, metal or metallic oxide layer deposited directly on the surface of one or more of the panes of glass.”
+According to the agency, while these coatings tack on an additional 10-15% in costs, they can reduce energy loss by 30-50%!
+We’d say that is a pretty good return on investment, making Low-E coatings a popular choice for home window replacement.

 All of these measures of energy efficiency will come with their own costs, of course, but the long-term investment in your home’s energy efficiency will be almost immediately noticeable in your energy bill.
 If you’re unsure of what direction to go in to make your home window replacement as energy efficient as possible, we are here to support you!